Understanding popular matchings via stable matchings: Introduction

 \subsection{Background and related results}

-The first algorithmic question studied in the domain of popular matchings was in the one-sided preference lists model in bipartite graphs: here one side of the graph consists of agents who have preferences over their neighbors while vertices on the other side are objects with no preferences.
+In all problems considered in this paper, all vertices of a graph have strict preference lists over their neighbors.
+The first algorithmic question studied in the domain of popular matchings was in the one-sided preference lists model in bipartite graphs: here, unlike in our setting, only one side of the graph consists of agents who have preferences over their neighbors; vertices on the other side are objects with no preferences.
 Popular matchings need not always exist here and an efficient algorithm was shown in \cite{AIKM07} to determine if one exists or not.

 Popular matchings always exist in bipartite graphs when every vertex has a strict preference list~\cite{Gar75}.
 However when preference lists are not strict, the problem of deciding if a popular matching exists or not is NP-hard~\cite{BIM10,CHK17}.
 The first non-trivial algorithms designed for computing popular matchings in bipartite graphs with strict preference lists were the max-size popular matching algorithms~\cite{HK13b,Kav14}.
 These algorithms compute dominant matchings and the term {\em dominant matching} was formally defined a few years later in \cite{CK18} to solve the ``popular edge'' problem.